 When I was a young teen, My mom worked a demanding job.
-As a single young widow, she needed a backup at home.
+As a single young widow, she needed a backup cook at home.
 That was me.
 I learned to make easy dinners early on.
-Meatloaf was an old standby she taught me that I make to this day.
+This simple Meatloaf recipe was an old standby she taught me.
+I make it to this day.
 That’s a legacy for you.
 Thanks mom.

-This is a REALLY good beginner cook recipe if you have kids interested in cooking.
+This is a REALLY good beginner cook low carb dinner recipe if you have kids interested in cooking.
 It’s a simple recipe with just a few basic ingredients.
 Kids enjoy the messy process of mixing by hand.
+They also love meatloaf so they want to make it.

-I like to cook at home, from scratch , even when life is hectic.
-That means planning ahead (not my strong suite), or building a repertoire of easy, fast dinners at home.
+I cook at home from scratch even when life is hectic.
+That means planning ahead.
+Or building a repertoire of easy, fast dinners.
 That’s a much more likely scenario in my kitchen.

 Let’s Make Meatloaf!